Collective nuclear excitation and pulse propagation in single-mode x-ray waveguides

 We have prepared two planar x-ray WGs, both containing a few-atomic-layers-thin iron film, to \SI{95}{\percent} enriched in \fefs, in the center of its guiding layer (see Supplemental Material \cite{supp}).
 The \fefs\ does not develop long-range magnetic order in this thin film and hence exhibits essentially a single resonance line.
 The experiments were performed at the dynamics beamline P01 at PETRA III (DESY, Hamburg).
-The samples were illuminated by \SI{100}{\ps}-long synchrotron pulses at a repetition period of \SI{192}{\ns}, creating nuclear excitons.
+The samples were illuminated by \SI{100}{\ps}-long synchrotron pulses with photon energy \SI{14.4}{\keV} (monochromatized to \SI{1}{\meV} bandwidth) at a repetition period of \SI{192}{\ns}, creating nuclear excitons.
 The photons leaving the WG at its back end were detected with a stack of avalanche photo diodes (APDs).
-By temporal gating, the (delayed) temporal emissions of the nuclear exciton are detected independently from the (prompt) synchrotron pulse.
+By temporal gating, the (delayed) emissions of the nuclear exciton are detected independently from the (prompt) synchrotron pulse.